Running from Politics

 “Ignore the truth and neglect your responsibility / Because you can’t decipher the real world from your hobbies / This whole starving artist shtick you’ve been running with is wearing thin / … / Time for you to start cooperating cuz rent ain’t free / … / What you want and should expect are two different things / You think the rest of the world likes their suits and ties working nine to five just to get by? / … / But that don’t sit well with you’re anti-authority / Me against the world sub-genre category that you’ve placed yourself in / Do you honestly think the average man celebrates the system / But they cooperate”

 I can empathize with Reuben’s frustrations in this song.
-Too often some of the loudest screechers for reform are those who couldn’t make a living any other way.
+Too often some of the loudest screechers for reform are those who couldn’t make a living any other way.9Frankie Schaeffer in Crazy for God reflects great disillusionment with the evangelical movement in part b/c of its doom-and-gloom salesmanship by folks he feels couldn’t do anything but sell angst.
 I don’t want to be a screecher.

 I also know there is plenty of angst in this world – and most of the time I don’t need any more guilt thrown on my shoulders – so I don’t want to be someone who throws that on others either.
-I also know that shouting loudest doesn’t (always) make you the winner.
+I also know that shouting loudest doesn’t (always) make you the winner.10Unfortunately, too often it does, as those with the loudest voices overcome those with reasoned voices.
+This is certainly a weakness on the part of the loud, but the reasoned must also accept culpability for the failure to stand up and speak truth even when others are being loud, annoying, and forceful.
 Getting everyone in a panic doesn’t help much – we temporarily mobilize and then the next big thing occurs and we lose our focus.
 I find it much more useful to look for small, real, practical ways in which we can make a difference rather than screaming a lot and getting frustrated over our inability to change everything.

 So what can we do?
 The situation in the Sudan has alleviated to a great extent, not that there isn’t need for ongoing vigilance…but now and in the future there will be many other crises which will present themselves to us…how do we respond?